These 4 ingredient Chili Garlic Roasted Carrots are an easy, delicious weeknight side dish where the oven does most of the work for you.

 Roasted carrots are delicious on their own, or with a creamy dipping sauce.

-To make the sauce, mix 2 Tbsp sour cream or plain Greek yogurt with 1 tsp lemon juice and ⅛ tsp salt.
+To make the sauce, mix 2 tablespoon sour cream or plain Greek yogurt with 1 teaspoon lemon juice and ⅛ teaspoon salt.

 You can drizzle it on top of the carrots before serving or serve alongside the roasted carrots.